Pandoa/UltimateIOSToolkit/getstarted.md

 # Get Started

-This section contains steps required to use the plugin.
+This section contains the steps required to use the plugin.
 You can still use the plugin if you don't follow them but will only have test ads and default configuration.

 ## Creating an AdMob account
 > [Official documentation page](https://support.google.com/admob/answer/7356219) for account creation.